$162,349Average Value$113Average Price per Sq Ft30Homes For Sale

 Outdoor rec at Bedford Reservation

 For residents looking to explore the great outdoors and breathe in some fresh air, Bedford Reservation does not disappoint.
 The hallmarked National Natural Landmark in Tinker’s Creek features rushing waterfalls and abundant fauna to marvel at during a hike, bike ride and horseback.
-Shawnee Hills Golf Course in Bedford Reservation has a 27-hole course and a driving range.
+Shawnee Hills Golf Course in Bedford Reservation has a 27-hole course and 29-station driving range.

 Bedford's Viaduct Park offers stunning views of the Great Falls of Tinkers Creek.